Innoccull/EquiText/README.md

 ## Conclusion
 Gendered language in job advertisements can impact on both individuals and employers in a negative way.
-This assignment has leveraged natural language processing to identify gendered terms and suggested design for an overall system that utilises this model to address the original ethical concern.
+This assignment has created an NER model to identify gendered terms and proposed a design for an overall system that utilises this model to address the original ethical concern.
+This overall system proposes improvements to the model, non-technology interventions in the recruitment process to mitigate bias and also responsible AI design features.
+Some of the key features of this overall solution are:

-The model identifies gendered language in advertisement

-There is room for future improvement of the model, including:
-- Providing recommendations for alternative wording
-- Being more sensitive to the context in which masculine and feminine terms are used
+- Enhancing model predictions to be more sensitive to the context in which masculine and feminine terms are used
-- Taking into account a wider range of terms
-= Weighting terms
+- Enhancing the model to providie recommendations for alternative wording
+- Incorporating the model recommendations into existing workflows so that it each to use
+- Providing model explanations
+- Removing bias in the selection phase
-- Further?
+- Model monitoring

 Finally, there are limitations to note.
 These are them.
 But remember, this is indicative of technology solutions are no the be all and end all.